lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 functions to vary rapidly near nuclei where they must be orthogonalized to core states.

-Augmented-wave methods consist of an ``atomic'' part that solves for the partial waves on a numerical mesh inside augmentation spheres and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics) and a ``band'' part, that diagonalizes the secular matrix of the hamiltonian made by the augmented envelope functions.
+Augmented-wave methods consist of an "atomic" part that solves for the partial waves on a numerical mesh inside augmentation spheres and makes the relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics) and a ``band'' part, that diagonalizes the secular matrix of the hamiltonian made by the augmented envelope functions.